echoaimaomao/Leveraging-Wav2Vec-2.0-for-Bone-Conducted-Speech-Restoration/README.md

 ## Supplemental Materials
 Enhanced demonstration samples are available in Demo:
 **Demo Contents**:
-1. enhanced folder: selected enhanced wav files by our model (specifically the Mandarin-Mainland model)
+1. enhanced folder: the selected enhanced wav files by our model (specifically the Mandarin-Mainland model)
-2. origin folder: corresponding wav files in ABC dataset *(The wav file in origin folder is dual-channel, consisting of bone-conducted speech and air-conducted speech)*
+2. origin folder: the corresponding wav files in ABC dataset *(The WAV files in the origin folder are dual-channel, with the two channels corresponding to bone-conducted speech and air-conducted speech.)*
 ## Citation Protocol